-- § 9 1.
-The Council may issue or renew a gaming license to an applicant who submits a proper and completed application and pays the appropriate annual license fee, provided that the Council determines that the applicant: - (a) is not a minor; - (b) is a person of good character, honesty, and integrity; - (c) has no prior activities, criminal record, reputation, habits, and associations which pose a threat to the public interest or the interest of the Tribe or to the effective regulation and control of gaming, or create or enhance the dangers of unsuitable, unfair, or illegal practices, methods, and activities in the conduct of gaming or the carrying on of the business and financial arrangements incidental to the conduct of gaming; - (d) has not supplied false and/or misleading information or who has not omitted material information required under this Ordinance, the Act, and 25 C.F.R.
-Chapter III; - (e) has not had, or is not in privity with anyone who has had, a gaming license revoked for cause in any jurisdiction since the effective date of the Act; - (f) has complied with this Ordinance or any resolution adopted by the Council; - (g) does not occupy a competing position in the employ of another Tribe within a five hundred (500) mile radius of any Tribal gaming operation; and - (h) does not violate any of the requirements set forth in 25 U.S.C. § 2711 (a) and (e). - § 9 2.
-Subject to the requirement of payment of annual license fees, each gaming license shall be valid for the three (3) fiscal years commencing July 1 and ending June 30 of a respective year, provided that, in the discretion of the Council, a gaming license may be granted for a term to run concurrently with the term of a management contract. - § 9 3.
-A gaming license may not be assigned or transferred and is valid only for use by the person in whose name it is issued and at the gaming establishment for which it is issued.
-A gaming license shall be conspicuously displayed at all times at the gaming establishment for which issued.
+- §9-1 The Council may issue or renew a gaming license to an applicant who submits a proper and completed application and pays the appropriate annual license fee, provided that the Council determines that the applicant: - (a) is not minor; - (b) is a person of good character, honesty, and integrity; - (c) has no prior activities, criminal record, reputation, habits, and associations which pose a threat to the public interest or the interest of the Nation or to the effective regulation and control of gaming, or create or enhance the dangers of unsuitable, unfair, or illegal practices, methods, and activities in the conduct or gaming

+- or the carrying on of the business and financial arrangements incidental to the conduct of gaming; - (d) has not supplied false and/or misleading information or who has not omitted material information required under this Law, the Act, and 25 C.F.R.
+Chapter III; - (e) has not had, or is not in privity with anyone who has had, a gaming license revoked for cause in any jurisdiction since the effective date of the Act; - (f) has complied with this Law or any resolution adopted by the Council: - (g) does not occupy a competing position in the employ of another Nation within a five hundred (500) mile radius of any Tribal gaming operation; and - (h) does not violate any of the requirements set forth in 25 U.S.C. § 2711(a) and (e). - §9-2 Subject to the requirement of payment of annual license fees, each gaming license shall be valid for the three (3) fiscal years commencing July 1 and ending June 30 of a respective year, provided that, in the direction of the Council, a gaming license may be granted for a term to run concurrently with the term of a management contract. - §9-3 A gaming license may not be assigned or transferred and is valid only for use by the person in whose name it is issued and at the gaming establishment for which it is issued.
+A gaming license shall be conspicuously displayed at all times at the gaming establishment for which issued. - §9-4 The Council shall make the final decision as to whether a gaming license shall be issued, suspended, or revoked.